plainenglishh/int64-luau/README.md

 # Int64 Luau

-Implementation of arithmetic and bitwise operations for 64-bit integers in pure Luau.
+Implementation of arithmetic and bitwise operations for **unsigned** 64-bit integers in pure Luau.
 Utilizes `vector` objects to pack the integers efficiently, meaning it avoids expensive table accesses and allocations.

 Major features: